ika-rwth-aachen/RoadGeneration/docs/inputdoc.rst

 **intersectionPoint**
 ^^^^^^^^^^^^^^^^^^^^^

-The intersection point stores information about the location and geometry about the point where all roads meet.
+The intersection point stores information about the location and geometry about the point in which all roads meet.
 The reference road dictates the position of the junction.

 .. csv-table::
     :widths: 50 50 50 50 50